sherzod-hakimov/sherzod-hakimov.github.io/_teaching/2023-winter-teaching-2.md

 venue: "University of Potsdam"
 date: 2023-10-16
 location: "Potsdam, Germany"
+excerpt: "BSc seminar on methods used across NLP, run as a role-playing paper-reading seminar."
 ---

 This seminar is part of the BSc degree in Computational Linguistics.
 It covers various methods from the Natural Language Processing field.
 The goals of the seminar are the following: